Our Pupil Premium statement

 For the academic year 2017-18 Lime Academy Larkswood received Pupil Premium funding for 205 pupils that amounted to £274,660.
 Please see the impact report from this expenditure on the right side of this page.

-In the academic year 2018-2019 Lime Academy Larkswood will receive £235,060 of Pupil Premium funding, supporting 175 children in total.
+In the academic year 2018-2019 Lime Academy Larkswood received £235,060 of Pupil Premium funding, supporting 175 children in total.
 Please see the Pupil Premium strategy for this academic year for more information.
+The impact report will soon follow.

 We use this funding to support: